odelrio/termoji-zsh-theme/README.md

 ## zshconfig

 Open `~/.zshrc` with a text editor and go to the bottom of the file.
 There you can set your own aliases and commands to be run along every shell session.
-Let's create an alias to take us right to this configuration file.
+Let's create an alias to take us to this configuration file faster.
 Prepend the following line and replace `vi` with your favorite text editor.

 ```
 # zshconfig